-This blog is dedicated to internet used car buyers and sellers as a resource to educate and prevent costly mistakes when buying and selling automobiles online!
+This blog is dedicated to internet used car buyers and sellers as an online resource to educate and prevent costly mistakes when buying and selling!

-We have been observing, documenting, and commenting about, vehicle related buyer and seller disputes, auction fraud, and just about anything eBay corporate related since 2004.
+We have been observing and commenting about vehicle buyer and seller disputes, auction fraud, payment scams, and related since 2004.

 The net is infested with fraudsters that will steal your money in the blink of an eye.
 It’s what they do, and they are pros at doing it.